hussien89aa/MigrationMapper/README.md

 ##### A- Ouput as Relational Database
 * After running Main.java, the database Tables will be filled with any migration infomation found.
 For each potential migration, the following information can be found in database, whose schema is as follows:

-   * Repositories: Has the list of projects that scanned by the tool.
+   * Repositories: List of projects that are scanned by the tool.
-   * AppCommits: Has the list of projects' commits information (Commit Id, developer name, Commit text, and commit date).
+   * AppCommits: List of projects' commits information (Commit Id, developer name, Commit text, and commit date).
    * ProjectLibraries: List of libraries that were added or removed at every commit.
    * MigrationRules:  List of migration Rules that were detected from the Dataset.
-   * MigrationSegments: List Of migration Fragments that were extract from software migration.
+   * MigrationSegments: List Of migration Fragments that were extracted from software migration.
    * LibraryDocumenation: Library documentation associated with every library version that has been involved in any migration.
    * MigrationMapping: List of method mapping between two APIs.
 ##### B- Ouput as HTML